Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Experiments

 \subsection{Baselines}

-\paragraph{Prior Baseline} (Prior Base.)
-We use a random weighted classifier which randomly predicts a relation type (from the set \{`Hierarchical', `Identical', `NoRel'\}) for any text and video event based on the prior distribution of the relation type in the annotated labels.
+\textbf{Prior Baseline.} (Prior Base.)
+We use a random weighted classifier which randomly predicts a relation type $\in$ \{``Hierarchical'', ``Identical'', ``NoRel''\} between any text and video event based on the prior distribution of the relation type in the annotated labels.

-\paragraph{Text Only Baseline} (Text Base.)
-To evaluate the contribution of visual data in generating these multimodal event graphs, we compare our model against a Text only baseline.
-We construct this baseline by using ASR provided with video as a proxy for video events \Cref{appendix:baselines}).
-Proxy for a video event $v_j$ is the ASR found within the timestamps of $v_j$, let's say $X_j$.
-Now, we extract events from $X_j$, $\{e'_{j_z}\}_{z=1}^w$ as discussed in \Cref{subsec:pseudo-label-gen}.
-Next, we use the NLP model \cite{wang-etal-2021-learning-constraints} to predict relationship type, $r_{ij_z}$ between text event in article, $e_i$, and proxy video events $\{e'_{j_z}\}_{z=1}^w$ found in video event $v_j$.
-If any of the predicted relationship $r_{ij_z} \in \{\textrm{`Hierarchical', `Identical'}\} \forall z$, we propagate the relation $r_{ij_z}$ from $e_i$ and $e'_{j_z}$ to $e_i$ and $v_j$ because $e'_{j_z}$ is a proxy for $v_j$.
+\textbf{Text-only Baseline.} (Text Base.)
+We construct a text-only baseline to study the limitations of text-only data in this task.
+To this end, we use ASR provided with video as a proxy for video events (\cf \Cref{appendix:baselines}).
+Specifically, the proxy for video event $v_j$ is the ASR found within the timestamps of $v_j$, denoted $X_j$.
+We extract events from $X_j$, $\{e'_{j_z}\}_{z=1}^w$ following \Cref{subsec:pseudo-label-gen}.
+Next, we use the NLP model \cite{wang-etal-2021-learning-constraints} to predict the relationship type, $r_{ij_z}$ between a text event from the article, $e_i$, and proxy video events from ASR, $e'_{j_z}$.
+If any $r_{ij_z}$$\in$ \{\textrm{``Hierarchical'', ``Identical''}\}, we propagate the relation $r_{ij_z}$ from $e_i$ and $e'_{j_z}$ to $e_i$ and $v_j$ as $e'_{j_z}$ is a proxy for $v_j$.

-\paragraph{Multimodal Baseline} (MM Base.)
-We discussed a method to predict multimodal event-event relations in \Cref{subsec:pseudo-label-gen}, using SOTA NLP and vision methods, in the form of pseudo labels.
-This is currently the best performance that NLP and Vision can combine to give.
-As such, we compare the performance of our model against this multimodal baseline.
-We apply the aforementioned method on the validation and test to predict relations and evaluate it against the ground truth labels (Table~\ref{tab:baselines-val}).
+\textbf{Multimodal Baseline.} (MM Base.)
+We discussed a method to predict multimodal relations in \Cref{subsec:pseudo-label-gen}, which used NLP and vision methods to produce pseudo labels.
+This is currently the best performance that NLP and vision can separately combine to give without a trained model.
+As such, we consider this pipeline as our multimodal baseline.

+\textbf{Video-LLaMA} \cite{zhang2023videollama}.
+It is a video based large language model which has demonstrated strong zero-shot results on multiple video language tasks.
+Consequently, we consider it as one of our baseline.